 We are a materials company focused on developing, manufacturing and selling silicon nitride ceramics that are used in medical implants and in a variety of industrial devices.
 At present, we commercialize silicon nitride in the spine implant market.
-We believe that our silicon nitride manufacturing expertise positions us favorably to introduce new and innovative devices in the medical and non-medical fields.
+We believe that our facile silicon nitride manufacturing expertise positions us favorably to introduce new and innovative devices in the medical and non-medical fields.
 We also believe that we are the first and only company to commercialize silicon nitride medical implants.

 We have received 510(k) regulatory clearance in the United States, a CE mark in Europe, and ANVISA approval in Brazil for a number of our devices that are designed for spinal fusion surgery.
-To date, more than 33,000 of our silicon nitride devices have been implanted into patients, with an 8-year successful track record.
-We intend to file an FDA 510(k) submission for clearance in the United States of a novel composite spinal fusion device that combines porous and solid silicon nitride.
-The FDA sent us questions about our upcoming submission and we are currently in the process of submitting a response.
+To date, more than 28,000 of our silicon nitride devices have been implanted into patients, with an 8-year successful track record.
+In December 2016, we re-filed an FDA 510(k) submission for clearance in the United States of a modified novel composite spinal fusion device that combines porous and solid silicon nitride, and obviates the need for bone grafts that is comparable to our commercially-available Valeo®C cervical implants.